Maheshwm11/USERQUIZSURVEY/README.md

 - Imports quiz data from a CSV file.
 - Calculates final grades for students based on their quiz and exam scores.
-- Exports the results to a CSV file.
+- Exports the results to a TSV file.

 Note: The grading system in the calcultae function depends on a lot of external factors that are hard coded for now.
 If you want the application to be modular, you will have to update the constants.